geskill/IntelligeN/bin/build_129_releaselog.md

 * Fixed a bug of adding a new tab while having MirrorPosition = mpTop

+* Fixed a bug switching the view from code to data, while a hint is displayed in code view

 * Fixed IScirpt editor enabling/disabling a CMS

 * Fixed enabled status of IScript editor buttons at launch